anataliocs/Getting-Started-With-Infura/README.md

 In your MetaMask wallet, switch to the `Goerli Test Network` (you may have to click "show/hide test networks" and toggle the setting to see the Goerli network)

-Go to https://faucet.paradigm.xyz/, connect your wallet, and then request the test ETH be sent to your account.
+Go to our free Infura Faucet, https://www.infura.io/faucet, connect your wallet, and then request the test ETH be sent to your account.

 ### 2 - Connect Wallet